superyue72/LS-JSP/README.md

 We implement the proposed LS-JSP and all baselines in C++.
 All algorithms have the same coding mechanism, initial populations, and stopping criterion for fair comparisons.
 The experiments were conducted in the Microsoft Windows 11 OS with an Intel(R) Core(TM) i7-11700 CPU @2.50 GHz.

 ### 3.2 Parameter Setting
 The Taguchi method of design of experiment (DOE) is conducted to set the parameters of all algorithms.
 Based on the experiments, the appropriate parameter combination of the LS-JSP is set as follows: γ = 0.1, α∗d = 0.4, δ = 200 and σ = 500.
-In GA, the cross probability is set as 0.5 and the mutation probability is 0.15.
-In PSO, four key parameters, including the weight, two learning factors, and the maximum velocity are set as 0.6, 0.2, 0.8, and 1, respectively.
-In EMVO and MVO, the minimal wormhole existence probability is 0.2, the maximum wormhole existence probability is 1 and the exploitation accuracy is 4.
+In GA, the cross probability is set as 0.5, and the mutation probability is 0.15.
+In PSO, four key parameters, including the weight, two learning factors, and the maximum velocity, are set as 0.6, 0.2, 0.8, and 1, respectively.
+In EMVO and MVO, the minimal wormhole existence probability is 0.2, the maximum wormhole existence probability is 1, and the exploitation accuracy is 4.

 Parameters can be changed in <em>base.h</em>